GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 * site:your-domain-name.govt.nz video

-5. Make the list of pages to be tested up to 20 from the most visited pages on your site/s, favouring the most visited site (e.g. if you need seven more pages from across three sites, you might take 4 pages from the busiest site, two from the second and one from the third, or 3-2-2 – use your judgement on this).
+5. Make a list of pages to be tested (20 in total) from the most visited pages on your site/s, favouring the most visited site (e.g. if you need 7 more pages from across 3 sites, you might take 4 pages from the busiest site, 2 from the second and 2 from the third, or 3-2-2 — use your judgement on this).

-6. You’re now ready to begin testing these 20 pages
+6. You’re now ready to begin testing these 20 pages.

 </div>